Mattiedna Johnson: Contributions to the development of penicillin and the treatment of scarlet fever

-Not long after completing the medical technology program, Johnson joined the University of Minnesota's Plant Pathology Department as a lab technician working on penicillin research.
+Not long after completing the medical technology program, Johnson joined the University of Minnesota's Plant Pathology Department under Clyde M. Christensen as a lab technician working on penicillin research.
 Johnson's childhood provided her with a peculiar advantage in this field of work, as the research she performed often entailed isolating molds from various foods, especially vegetables.
 The same techniques that she used to make things like butter, jams, and soap on her childhood farm provided her with the needed insight to develop techniques that allowed her to capture and preserve molds for research purposes.
+A mouldy squash from her fridge at home killed the germs, according to one account.
 Johnson worked with a variety of vegetables during her time on this project, but it was a bowl of tomato soup provided by an employee of the department that finally yielded results.
 After isolating the mold from the soup, Johnson tested the strain against the bacteria that is known to cause Scarlet fever.
-The results of her experiment were promising, as the mold was particularly effective at killing the bacteria.
+The results of her experiment were promising, as this particular penicillin mold was particularly effective at killing the bacteria.
 She described the mold spores as 'terrible mice" and showed the mold to John Ehrlich, a colleague that was working on the project with her.
 She told him of the mold's effectiveness against Scarlet fever and even suggested that the medicine should be mixed with peppermint syrup to be more tasty for children.
 Ehrlich took the samples and put them in his pocket, but Johnson never heard anything about her discovery after that.

-Years later, the antibiotic Terramycin was introduced, and Johnson believed that it was created from her "terrible mice" mold and that her recommendation of adding peppermint syrup for taste led to the creation of Terramycin syrup.
+In 1950 later, the antibiotic Terramycin was introduced, and Johnson believed that it was created from her "terrible mice" mold and that her recommendation of adding peppermint syrup for taste led to the creation of Terramycin syrup.
 Pfizer developed and sold Terramycin, and the sales of this medication rose to $45 million.
 Pfizer does not disagree that Johnson was a part of the Penicillin Project, however Johnson was never compensated for her work on the medication.

-However, she did get honored by Congressman Louis Stokes on October 23, 1990, in a speech to the House of Representatives for all of her accomplishments.
+She was honored by Congressman Louis Stokes on October 23, 1990, in a speech to the House of Representatives for all of her accomplishments.

 Contributions to the National Black Nurses Association

 In 1970, nurses from around the nation gathered in Miami, Florida for the 47th convention of the American Nurses Association (ANA).
 While attending, Mattiedna Johnson was concerned with the lack of representation for Black nurses.
 To discuss these matters, she hosted a meeting for Black nurses where they addressed the issues of underrepresentation and other problems in Black health care.
 She wanted to continue the conversation, so in 1971, Johnson and 11 other Black nurses founded the National Black Nurses Association (NBNA).
 The Interim Steering Committee was also selected at this first meeting, and Johnson was appointed as Secretary.
-She further went on to create the Cleveland Council of Black Nurses in 1973.
+She founded the Cleveland Council of Black Nurses in 1973.